Saniya Sethi

 Personal reflection

 Overall, I thoroughly enjoyed playing the Usability Analyst role throughout this Usability project for the Zara website.
-I was able to successfully work with my team in conducting the Heuristic, Quantitative, Qualitative and Accessibility evaluations.
-Delving into the Zara website has been a fulfilling experience to understand, from the eyes of the user, factors that can be particularly frustrating for them, especially with the help of the Accessibility evaluation.
+I was able to successfully work with my team in conducting the Heuristic, Quantitative, Qualitative, and Accessibility evaluations.
+Delving into the Zara website has been a fulfilling experience to understand, from the user's perspective, factors that can be particularly frustrating for them, especially with the help of the Accessibility evaluation.

-I appreciate this opportunity to work as a Usability Analyst along with my team members.
-I have learned how to execute various types of Usability tests, including creating the set of tasks for the Quantitative and Qualitative evaluations.
-Followed by the appropriate techniques to analyse the data based on several factors with the help of Microsoft Excel.
-I have practised with a range of tools and programs that I look forward to using throughout my career.
+I appreciate this opportunity to work as a Usability Analyst with my team members.
+I have learned how to execute various types of Usability tests, including creating a set of tasks for the Quantitative and Qualitative evaluations.
+This is followed by the appropriate techniques to analyse the data based on several factors with the help of Microsoft Excel.
+I have practised with various tools and programs and look forward to using them throughout my career.